 (Do these wrist parts only if you are using the wrist mount)

-1. Insert 4x M2.5 4mm brass inserts into the flat base to hold the USB board.
+1. Insert four M2.5 x 5mm or M2.5 x 4mm brass inserts into the flat base to mount the USB board.

 2. Insert 2x M2.5 4mm brass inserts into the knub next to the arm to hold the lid on.